 -----

-For people looking for comprehensive books that pull together introductions to the main theoretical schools with greater detail (but not too much depth in each theory) I would recommend one of the following:
+For people looking for comprehensive books that pull together introductions to the main theoretical schools of psychoanalysis with greater detail (but not too much depth in each theory) I would recommend one of the following:

 A textbook that covers most main topics of psychoanalysis: